X

 The recruiter has already reviewed my resume.
 During the interview, they expect me to be able to describe my career path in a coherent way.

 First impressions are everything.
-I can start my interview with a simple sentence and professional, for example, by thanking the recruiter for the conversation.
-This helps set a positive tone right from the start.
+I can start my interview with a simple sentence and professional, for example, by thanking the recruiter for the discussion.
+This helps to set a positive tone from the outset.

 Next, I need to get straight to the point.
 A speech that’s too long or too vague can lose the audience’s attention.